m-haisham/warpa/README.md

     help       Print this message or the help of the given subcommand(s) list       List contents of archive
     remove     Delete files from archive
+    update     Update existing archive by reading from filesystem
 ```

 [Examples](warpalib/examples) in warpalib.